First and foremost, we are about the equines. We

 including the Cow Palace in San Francisco, CA. She was also heavily involved

-with the Bitterroot Mountette Drill Team for 10 years, later owned a successful
+with the Bitterroot Mountette Drill Team for 10 years, all the while owning and

 In the fall of 2008, she decided to start a